 - Hedge fund-based investing

-M1 Finance offers a number of account options, including traditional and Roth, SEP, and rollover IRAs as well as trusts and joint accounts.
+M1 Finance offers many account options, including traditional and Roth, rollover and SEP IRAs, as well as trusts and joint accounts.

 The platform takes care of automatic portfolio rebalancing and offers features like socially conscious investing, fractional shares, and automatic deposits.

 You can access M1 Finance online, from an iPhone mobile app, or an Android app.
-This enables you to check in on your investments from just about anywhere.
+It enables you to check in on your investments from just about anywhere.

 If you encounter an issue with the platform, you can get in touch with a customer service representative by phone or email.

-After you initially fund your account, you can continue making new contributions and transfers through the app.
-Constantly investing, even small sums, will grow your portfolio and build your assets.
+After you fund your account, you can continue making new contributions and transfers through the app.
+Continually investing, even small sums, will grow your portfolio and build your assets.

 This window is at 9:00 a.m.
 Central Time on days when the New York Stock Exchange is open.
 If you transfer your funds to your account outside this window, they won’t be invested until the next trading window.